containers/podman/docs/tutorials/basic_networking.md

 The user experience of rootless netavark is very akin to a rootful netavark, except that there is no default network configuration provided.
 You simply need to create a network, and the one will be created as a bridge network.
-If you would like to switch from CNI networking to netvaark, you must issue the `podman system reset --force` command.
+If you would like to switch from CNI networking to netavark, you must issue the `podman system reset --force` command.
 This will delete all of your images, containers, and custom networks.

 ```